Bank (Casual) Receptionist and Support Workers

 Our values drive us forward.
 They provide the framework for everything we do, including who we hire.
 We believe everyone has something to offer others, and we build on people's individual talents, interests, and abilities.
 We think happy employees are successful employees.

-We’ve been praised for our supportive working environment where everyone has a voice and is valued.
+We’ve been recognised for our supportive working environment where everyone has a voice and is valued.
 You’ll be surrounded by people who support you, challenge you, and inspire you.

 How to apply

-We actively encourage applications from people from minoritised ethnic communities and with lived experience of a learning disability and/or autism.
+We actively encourage applications from people from minoritised ethnic backgrounds and with lived experience of a learning disability and/or autism.
 This is because we believe our staff should reflect the diversity of our student body wherever possible in order to provide the best possible service.

 We focus on ability and believe people work best when they feel valued, safe and happy.
 We do all that we can to make sure that Share is friendly and welcoming to everyone.
-All CVs and applications are sanitised to ensure unbiased recruitment.
+All CVs and applications are sanitised to ensure unbiased recruitment, and if you make it to interview stage, some questions will be sent in advance.
+All applicants who declare a disability and who meet the minimum criteria will be offered an interview.

 Please view our privacy policy for job applicants.